-In mid-2014, 31 percent of households headed by members of the Baby Boom Generation owned traditional IRAs; 18 percent owned Roth IRAs; and 7 percent owned employer-sponsored IRAs (Figure A6).
-In mid-2014,
+In mid-2015, 29 percent of households headed by members of the Baby Boom Generation owned traditional IRAs; 18 percent owned Roth IRAs; and 6 percent owned employer-sponsored IRAs (Figure A6).
+In mid-2015, households headed by Baby Boomers held a significant portion of total IRA assets.
+Fifty-seven percent of all IRA assets were held by households headed by members of this generation.6

-1 Generation is based on the age of the sole or co-decisionmaker for household saving and investing.
+1Generation is based on the age of the sole or co-decisionmaker for household saving and investing.

-Note: Survey participants must be 18 or older and be the most knowledgeable about the household's savings and investments; so although people born between 1981 and 2004 are members of the Millennial Generation, only those born between 1981 and 1996 are included in this survey.
+Note: Survey participants must be 18 or older and be the most knowledgeable about the household's savings and investments; so although people born between 1981 and 2004 are members of the Millennial Generation, only those born between 1981 and 1997 are included in this survey.